lakew68/ArepoPostProcessing/README.md

 6.)
 (Optional: run luminosityrhochrit.py if working with semianalytic luminosity model)

 7.)
+(Optional: run makeiddictionary.py if tracking the evolution of objects)

+8.)
 (Optional: run evolutiontracker.py if tracking the evolution of objects)

 # TODO:
 - correct gasindices in shrinker.py